1st Armoured Division (United Kingdom): Battle of France

+Home service

-The Division was then placed in reserve in Surrey to undertake anti-invasion duties and was given priority for tank production, over the 2nd Armoured Division, so it could rebuild.
+The division was then placed in reserve in Surrey to undertake anti-invasion duties and was given priority for tank production, over the 2nd Armoured Division, so it could rebuild.
 By October, the tank-strength of the division had increased to 18 light and 133 cruiser tanks.
 The same month, the 3rd Armoured Brigade was replaced by the 22nd Armoured Brigade.
 In April 1941, tanks were withdrawn and transported to reinforce British forces in Egypt via the Tiger convoy.
-In June, with a stalemate in the Western Desert campaign that was being fought in Egypt and Italian Libya, General Sir Claude Auchinleck—commanding British forces in North Africa and the Middle East—informed the War Office that he needed at least two and ideally three armoured divisions to undertake offensive action to lift the Siege of Tobruk.
+In June, with a stalemate in the Western Desert campaign that was being fought in Egypt and Italian Libya, General Sir Claude Auchinleck—commanding British and Commonwealth forces in North Africa and the Middle East—informed the War Office that he needed at least two and ideally three armoured divisions to undertake offensive action to lift the Siege of Tobruk.
 The division then lost more tanks, as they were withdrawn and shipped to Egypt.
 This was followed by the 22nd Armoured Brigade being detached and dispatched as well.
 The division, equipped with 60 M3 Stuart light and 124 Crusader tanks, left the UK in August aboard convoy WS 12.